terraware/terraware-server/README.md

 Once you've launched the application once, it will appear in the drop-down menu of run configurations in the toolbar at the top of the IntelliJ window.
 You can select it there and click the Run (triangle) or Debug (beetle) button to the right of the drop-down menu.
 You can also launch it with keyboard shortcuts but that's beyond the scope of this quick intro.

-Depending on how you set the Keycloak-related environment variables in the initial setup steps above, the server might complain that it can't find some required `terraware.keycloak` properties.
+Depending on how you set the Keycloak-related environment variables in the initial setup steps above, the server might complain that it can't find some required `keycloak` properties.
 If that's the case revisit the "Terraware-server configuration" section in [KEYCLOAK.md](KEYCLOAK.md).

 ## Using a profile-specific properties file for local development